simritdhanjal/simritdhanjal.github.io/_posts/2025-08-21-ai-education.md

 ---
 layout: post
-title: "The Evolution of Education in the Age of AI"
+title: "Education in the Age of AI"
 date: 2025-08-21
-excerpt: "The Evolution of Education in the Age of AI"
+excerpt: "Knowledge at your fingertips doesn’t guarantee understanding."
 ---
 # Knowledge at your fingertips doesn’t guarantee understanding.

 Imagine walking into a classroom where every student has a superintelligent assistant.
 This assistant can answer questions instantly, generate explanations, create personalized exercises, and offer feedback.
 At first this seems amazing.
 After all, personalized learning for students may help all students learn equally well.

-But let’s pause for a moment.
-What would it mean for learning when the answers are always at your fingertips?
+But what would it mean for learning when the answers are always at your fingertips?
 What happens to curiosity, resilience, and human connection in such an environment?

 Education has always been about more than just knowing the answers.
 At its heart, it prepares people to think deeply, make informed choices, and thrive in communities.
 That mission doesn’t vanish in the age of artificial intelligence.

 What changes are the tools we have at our disposal and the consequences if we misuse them.

-## Learning, Not Just Information
+## What does it mean to learn?
 Learning is effortful, sometimes frustrating, and occasionally humbling.
 Yet a simple truth remains that we learn best when we struggle a little.

 Psychologists Daniel Kahneman and Amos Tversky distinguished between two modes of thought: